-Note to Parents of Teens who Binge Eat…While I do not Coach anyone under 18, I do offer Coaching/Consultation to Parents who are trying to navigate the complicated dos and don’ts of helping teens who struggle with binge eating and body image.
-CONTACT ME for more information about those services.
+Note to Parents of Teens who Binge Eat…While I do not Coach anyone under 18, I do offer help to Parents who are trying to navigate the complicated dos and don’ts of helping teens who struggle with binge eating and body image.
+CONTACT ME for more information about those services, scope, and cost.
+(Parents, please do not use the “Book a Free Consultation” Link.
+Thank You.)

 It's Difficult to be a Teen with a Binge Eating Problem